A two player, head-to-head poker contest for your Chrome browser or Android device that enables players to bet and win Ether (ETH).

 Uncle Finney’s Poker uses a back-end server, but only to manage the flow of the poker game without any contact with players’ funds or bets.
 We chose this approach in order to achieve the the high speed required of a live poker match, without being constrained by the Ethereum platform’s slow block time (albeit faster than that of other cryptocurrencies).
 We use a hybrid solution, wherein a back-end server adeptly manages the flow of the card game, but all the actual bets are deposited directly to – and paid out by – the smart-contract.
 Uncle Finney’s servers never touch the players’ funds.
 This marks a major departure from online casinos, which typically require players to take a leap of faith by setting up accounts and depositing funds to a sometimes “shady” casino in advance of playing.
 By separating the card game from the bet management, Uncle Finney’s Poker provides a responsive and fast paced game while providing the enhanced security of an Ethereum contract handling the escrow function -that is, holding the bets and then paying them out to the winner.
 This is a major advantage, as any hypothetical bad actors will never have access to bets or winnings, eliminating the possibility of cheating.
 For example, when you deposit your funds with an online casino you need to wonder: What if the casino straight-out steals my money?
 If I leave a lot of money in my account, what happens if the casino shuts down?
 What if I forget my password?
 Will I lose my funds if the casino is hacked?
 At what point will they close my account for inactivity?
 Besides all this, when games are against the house, the casino has an all-too-obvious incentive to cheat.
 None of the forgoing concerns apply to Uncle Finney’s Poker: While the card game itself is managed by a back-end server, the smart-contract ensures that the funds will be awarded to either one player or the other with no other option.

 There has been a lot of speculation about making 100% provably fair games (including poker) on the Ethereum platform by completely coding the game logic in Ethereum contracts.
-As mentioned above, Uncle Finney’s Poker is a hybrid solution, with the front-end running on a smart-device, the game-flow managed by a back-end server, and escrow functions handled by an Ethereum smart contract.
+As mentioned above, Uncle Finney’s Poker is a hybrid solution, with the front-end running on a browser or smart-device, the game-flow managed by a back-end server, and escrow functions handled by an Ethereum smart contract.

 Before each game begins the cards are shuffled.
 The server then creates strings of cards representing every possible sequence that could be dealt to the players.
 These strings are each encrypted with their own keys, and sent to the players.
 After receiving the encrypted card sequences, each player has a chance to “cut the deck,” thereby selecting which sequences are at the “top of the deck.”